 Differences in Muscle Recruitment

 Both exercises work your hamstrings and lower back, but by pushing your hips to the rear, you are increasing the rotation at your hip joint in the Romanian deadlift.
-This means your hips are flexing more, and you're working your gluteus maximus, or posterior, to a higher degree.
-Your torso angles more, so there is greater activation of your spinal erectors, or lower back, in the Romanian deadlift.
-No research has been performed to determine if there is any difference in activation of your hamstrings when comparing the two lifts.
+This means your hips are flexing more, and you're working your gluteus maximus, or posterior muscle, to a higher degree along with your core says ACE Fitness.

 If your only goal is to work the muscles of your lower back, hips and hamstrings, the stiff-legged deadlift works well.
 If your goal is to improve your pull in Olympic weightlifting, then not only does the Romanian deadlift work better, the mechanics of the lift are the same.

 Try Other Deadlift Variations

 Aside from these two deadlift variations, there are plenty of others that you can try out and add to your lower-body workout routine.

-Single-Leg Deadlift: Balance on just one leg.
+- Single-Leg Deadlift: Balance on just one leg.

-Single-Arm Deadlift: Cut your normal weight in half (or completely unload the bar) and grab the bar with one arm.
+- Single-Arm Deadlift: Cut your normal weight in half (or completely unload the bar) and grab the bar with one arm.

-Deficit Deadlift: Stand on a stable box that's one to four inches high while you perform a deadlift.
+- Deficit Deadlift: Stand on a stable box that's one to four inches high while you perform a deadlift.

-Eccentric Deadlift: Take twice as long on the eccentric phase of this exercise (lowering the bar).
+- Eccentric Deadlift: Take twice as long on the eccentric phase of this exercise (lowering the bar).

-Wide-Grip Deadlift: Hold the bar outside the distance of your legs.
+- Wide-Grip Deadlift: Hold the bar outside the distance of your legs.